espy/hoodie-plugin-tutorial/README.md

 #### The Direct Messaging Plugin's Backend Component

+For reference while reading along, here's the [current state of the Plugin API](https://github.com/hoodiehq/hoodie-plugins-api/blob/master/README.md) as documented on gitHub.

 By default, the backend component lives inside a `index.js` file in your plugin's root directory.
 It can be left there for simplicity, but Hoodie will prefer the following, if present:

 * Whatever you reference under `main` in the plugin's `package.json`